coreyfeder/ps_react-and-vite/# REACT and VITE.md

 We're going to do something called "styled components"
     in components, make a folder for each component in that folder, put both the .jsx _and_ the .css file

+Put in some dummy components.

+But how do you get it in?
+in App.jsx, import it.
+    `import Box from "./components/Box/Box"` and call it in App.jsx as a closed element (`<Box />`)